 About

-The Shabbaton Hackathon will be a Shabbaton experience followed by a 20-hour hackathon hosted at Johns Hopkins University Hillel.
-Please fill out the interest form to be given priority registration and first notifications when the dates are finalized: Interest Form
+The Shabbaton Hackathon is a Shabbaton experience followed by a hackathon hosted at Johns Hopkins University Hillel, March 6-8.

 At the Shabbaton, students will have the full Shabbat experience at Johns Hopkins Hillel, where meals, services, and learning opportunities will be provided.
 Participants will be hosted overnight by Johns Hopkins students, and the Smokler Center of Jewish Life will be available throughout the hackathon.